numerik11/ESP32-Irrigation-Controller/README.md

 - Master off
 - After Rain Cooldown period

-Manual zone activation can still be used.

 ### Rain Delay

 Scheduled watering is cancelled when:

 - It is currently raining
 - Rainfall threshold has been reached
-- After Rain cooldown is active
+- After Rain cooldown is active.

+- Manual zone activation can be used at all times.

 ### Wind Delay